GenesisVision/android-client/apiClient/docs/InvestorApi.md

 <a name="v10InvestorProgramsGet"></a>
 # **v10InvestorProgramsGet**
-> ProgramsList v10InvestorProgramsGet(authorization, sorting, from, to, skip, take)
+> ProgramsList v10InvestorProgramsGet(authorization, sorting, from, to, chartPointsCount, skip, take)

 Programs list